HerrZatacke/2bit-pxlr-studio/README.md

   - Re-using settings (from "EXIF-like" info)
   - suggestions welcome
 - Printing images
+- Storing settings persistently in the RAM (using momory-areas which do not get deleted by a reset of a parallel original ROM)
 - Using beep-tones to transfer an image without any additional hardware.
 [Decoder by Raphaël Boichot](https://github.com/Raphael-Boichot/custom-camera-rom-beep-tone-converter)
 - Currently this project has no makefile (just a [compile.bat](compile.bat))